A topic from the subject of Standardization in Chemistry.

 Significance:

-• Determines the biological potency of new drugs
+• Establishes the biological activity (analgesic potency) of the new drug candidate.

-• Supports safety and efficacy assessments during drug development
+• Supports safety and efficacy assessments for regulatory submission.

 Share on: